wp-plugins/netpay-hosted-form-for-woocommerce/readme.txt

 Donate link:
 Tags: woocommerce netpay, netpay.co.uk, payment gateway, woocommerce, woocommerce payment gateway Requires at least: 3.0.1
-Tested up to: 3.7
+Tested up to: 3.9
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This Payment Gateway For WooCommerce extends the functionality of WooCommerce to accept payments using NetPay Hosted Form Method
+This Payment Gateway For WooCommerce extends the functionality of WooCommerce to accept payments using NetPay Hosted Form Method.
+Tested with WP3.8.2 and WP3.9 , WooCommerce version 2.0.20 and compatible with version 2.1.7

 == Description ==